When Is the Best Time

 Avoiding Tourist Crowds

 My favourite months are May until mid-June and September, less hot and busy, mostly with a blue sky.
 However, our last two visits were in the winter.
-We experienced 16°C in Lisbon and 13°C in Sintra. during the day.
-It was sunny with pleasant temps for weeks.
-None of the places gets crowded from November to February except the Christmas Season.
+We experienced 16°C in Lisbon and 13°C in Sintra, and it was sunny with pleasant temps for weeks.
+None of the places gets crowded from November to February except during Christmas.

-Opening Hours Palace and Park and Entrance Fee
+Opening Hours and Tickets Monserrate Palace & Park

-Tip: You get a 5 % discount when buying tickets online and avoid queuing in the peak season: Buy tickets
+You get a 5 % discount when buying tickets online, and to avoid lining up during the peak season: Buy tickets

-We visited Lisbon area already 20 times in 15 years - just once we experienced a couple of rainy days.
-Although Sintra has a different climate to Cascais and Lisbon because of the high elevation the summer can be very hot with up to 30°C. There is mostly a pleasant breeze in summer.
+We have visited the Lisbon area 20 times in 15 years - just once we experienced a few rainy days.
+Although Sintra has a different climate to Cascais and Lisbon because of the high elevation, the summer can be scorching, topping 30°C, but there is mostly a pleasant breeze in summer.

 The winter is colder here and often foggy.
-The weather is more unpredictable from October to March, and more precipitation occurs.
-However, it seldom rains an entire week.
-Sintra in the mist is spectacular, and it appears even more mystic.
+The weather is more unpredictable from October to March, with more precipitation.
+However, it seldom rains for an entire week.
+Sintra looks mystic if it is misty and appears even more fascinating.

-Mid to end of December, the weather is frequently fine from my own experience and my friends of PortugalWalkHike agree.
+From mid to end of December, the weather is frequently fine from my experience, and my friends at PortugalWalkHike agree.

 Best Months to Visit